Support in Florida (2026)

 • Overnight time-sharing adjustments.
 When a parent exercises at least 20% of overnight stays (73 or more overnights per year), the court applies a formula that reduces the noncustodial parent’s obligation to reflect the direct costs they incur during those overnights.

 Courts may deviate from the guidelines by up to 5% without a written finding, but deviations beyond 5% require the court to explain why the guideline amount is unjust or inappropriate.
+Additional deviation factors listed in Florida Statutes Section 61.30 include extraordinary medical or educational expenses, the independent income of the child, seasonal variations in income, the age of the child, and special needs of a child with a physical or mental disability.

 You can estimate your potential support amount using our child support calculator.